Not an American user?

-DescriptionSilkworm is a classic horizontally-scrolling shoot-em-up based on the 1988 Tecmo arcade game.
+DescriptionSilkworm is a classic horizontally-scrolling shoot-em-up.
 The main difference between this game and many other side-scrolling shoot-em-ups is that you will be on land as well as in the air.

 The first player would play as a helicopter, but if a second player joins the game, they would play as a jeep.
 Both players would have to protect each other as well as themselves.
 After a certain number of kills, a "goose" helicopter would form on the screen.
 If the players managed to destroy it they would get a weapon's powerup.
 This would go on throughout the entire game, and a "goose" could appear even during the fight with the end-of-level baddie.

 There are no promo images for this game

 |Computer and Video Games (CVG)||Commodore 64||Apr, 1991||89 out of 100||89|